The 5 essentials and our educational framework

-The programme is structured around five key elements - known as the Five Essentials - which support the development of our members
+The programme is structured around 5 key elements - known as the 5 essentials - which support our educational framework

-We believe in the value of learning by doing and the Five Essentials put this into practice.
+We believe in the value of learning by doing.

-There are five interlinking principles that run throughout our programme.
-These are known as the Five Essentials.
+There are 5 principles that run throughout our programme.
+These are known as the 5 essentials.

 - Sharing a commitment to a common standard.